nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Acknowledgements

-FoodREM is a brownfield software project based off [AddressBook3](https://se-education.org/addressbook-level3/), taken under the [CS2103T Software Engineering module](https://nus-cs2103-ay2223s1.github.io/website/index.html) held by the School of Computing at the National University of Singapore.
+FoodRem is a brownfield software project based off [AddressBook3](https://se-education.org/addressbook-level3/), taken under the [CS2103T Software Engineering module](https://nus-cs2103-ay2223s1.github.io/website/index.html) held by the School of Computing at the National University of Singapore.

 ## Glossary